PersonaFlow/agentstack/README.md

 2. Navigate to `ui` folder.
 3. Run `npm install` to install dependencies.
 4. copy `.env.local.example` into `.env.local` file (e.g., `cp .env.local.example .env.local`).
-5. Update `.env.local` and comment out the line where `NEXT_PUBLIC_BASE_API_URL` is defined.
+5. Update `.env.local` and uncomment the line where `NEXT_PUBLIC_BASE_API_URL` is defined.
 Make sure that the key value is correct and you have backend running under the same address.
 6. Run `npm run dev` and open the link from the console in a browser.

 # Documentation